DannyBoyNYC/deverell.dev/content/blog/expressjs/index.md

 Note the button action.

-Populate the form fields using data from the recipe:
+Populate the form fields using data from the recipe in `details.js`:

 ```js
 function renderRecipe(recipe) {